 Grand Ensemble Koa

-Dance of the unsubmissive is an imaginary dance in which a joyful assembly of uncertain characters rebel against the constraints of our society by dancing and feasting, making the most of the present moment.
+Dance of the Unsubmissives is an imaginary dance in which a joyful assembly of uncertain characters rebels against the constraints of our society by dancing and feasting, making the most of the present moment.

 The jazz ensemble from Montpellier follows in the footsteps of Jack Kerouac, Allen Ginsberg and William Burroughs.
 Animated by the pulsations of the literary and intellectual movement of the "Beat Generation", the 8 virtuosos set to music the texts of these anti-conformist poets, carried by the luminous voice of Caroline Sentis.